Medicare insolvency seen in 7 years, Social Security in 16

 - Medicare would become insolvent even sooner, by 2026, if no changes are made to payroll taxes or how health providers are paid.

-President Donald Trump has declared benefit cuts to the nation's signature retirement programs off limits and many Democratic presidential candidates are calling for expanding Medicare benefits -- even proposing "Medicare for All" -- rather than addressing the program's worsening finances.
+President Trump has declared benefit cuts to the nation's signature retirement programs off limits and many Democratic presidential candidates are calling for expanding Medicare benefits — even proposing "Medicare for All" — rather than addressing the program's worsening finances.

 Many on both sides actually agree that it would be better for Washington to act sooner rather than later to shore up the programs instead of waiting until they're on the brink of insolvency.
 The latest report from the government's overseers of Medicare and Social Security show the financial condition of the bedrock retirement programs for middle- and working-class Americans remains shaky.